 Man is a warm-blooded animal.
 This means that the internal temperature of the human body stays around 37 degree Celsius despite variations in environmental temperature.
 Prolonged exposure to extreme heat and cold may cause the core temperature to change.
-A marked change in core body temperature is life threatening.
+A marked change in core body temperature is life-threatening.
 The majority of Coronary Heart Disease (CHD) patients develop angina far too easily in cold weather.
 The risk of angina is further aggravated by exercise in cold weather.
 The first episode of angina or heart attack is reported to be about 30 percent more frequent in winter than in summer season.
-The extent of rise in CHD incidence in a given month is proportional to the drop in mean environmental temperature.
+The extent of the rise in CHD incidence in a given month is proportional to the drop in mean environmental temperature.

 A study conducted in Toronto, Canada showed that CHD death rates during winter months increase only in men below 65 years of age.
 This may be so because younger people engage in heavy physical activity in cold weather, more often than the elderly.
 Cold precipitates angina in CHD, most importantly because of constriction of skin blood vessels on exposure to cold.
 While it minimizes heat loss, it also forces the heart to pump harder.
 The heart rate and the blood pressure also increase on exposure to cold to provide extra oxygen to shivering muscles.
 These changes increase oxygen requirement of heart muscles, thereby placing CHD patients at added risk, particularly during exercise.

-Exposure of the face or hands, even when other parts of body are covered, may also precipitate angina.
-Such exposure causes a rise in blood pressure following stimulation of the sympathetic nervous system.Some people breathe through their mouth instead of nose, especially during heavy exertion.
+Exposure to the face or hands, even when other parts of the body are covered, may also precipitate angina.
+Such exposure causes a rise in blood pressure following stimulation of the sympathetic nervous system.Some people breathe through their mouth instead of the nose, especially during heavy exertion.
 This prevents normal warming, filtration, and humidification of the inhaled air.
 Cold and dry air can precipitate spasm of the airway passages.
-It may also precipitate dynamic constriction of the coronary arteries, which temporarily reduces blood flow to a portion of the heart muscle and cause angina.
+It may also precipitate a dynamic constriction of the coronary arteries, which temporarily reduces blood flow to a portion of the heart muscle and cause angina.